cr4zyGoat/iocextract/README.md

 Some features already implemented are:
 - Multiple threads
 - Inspect one file or a whole directory recursively.
-- Domains are deactivated by default due to the high amount of false positives.

 ## Example usages